xsj01/zotfile/index.md

 - User-defined wildcards ([documentation](#user-definedwildcards))
 - watch folder now adds an attachment and retrieves metadata if no file is selected (change message, change version)
+- fix pdf.js issue with some pdf annotation (see [this](https://forums.zotero.org/discussion/31903/extract-pdf-annotations-message-hangs-on-linuxubuntu/#Comment_177201) discussion)
 - The `%w` wildcard now maps to the correct field for most item types
 - The `%u` wildcard was removed (use `%y` instead)
 - Choose the number of authors to display when truncating authors during renaming (thanks to bwiernik)